department-of-veterans-affairs/va.gov-team/products/health-care/checkin/engineering/qa/test-data-setup.md

 Click on the link returned in the SMS to access the va.gov Health Care Experience workflow.

 - **Note**: You will need the test Patient's last name and the last four digits of their social security number to complete the workflow.
-These can be retrieved by using the `/patients` GET request to view the demographic data associted with the test patient.
+These can be retrieved by using the `/patients` GET request to view the demographic data associated with the test patient.

 <a name="vista-configuration-data-section"></a>